 “Once you had not received mercy, but now you have received mercy.”
 Peter has already expressed that it was because of God’s great mercy that we have been born into a living hope.
 Now, like the previous expression, he addresses the transformation that has come over us.
 Not only have we gone from a non-people to the people of God.
 But we have also experienced the great mercy of God.

 And God’s mercy is not just something that happened at the beginning of our journey of faith.
-There is an ongoing expression of God’s love, grace and mercy throughout the journey.
+There is an ongoing expression of God’s love, grace, and mercy throughout the journey.
 Ephesians 2:4 is very expressive of these three attributes in the moment of our salvation.
 But mercy reflects in all of his dealings with us.

 Mercy is the outward manifestation of pity.
 A pity that assumes need on the part of the recipient, and the ability to meet the need on the part of the giver.
-God knows our weaknesses, and in mercy he helps us to overcome them; to be what he created us to be.
+God knows our weaknesses, and in mercy, he helps us to overcome them; to be what he created us to be.

 A Call To Action

 God is the creator of all that is.
 And his creation is truly marvelous.
-But from a physical standpoint the earth we live on is pretty insignificant.
+But from a physical standpoint, the earth we live on is pretty insignificant.
 And even less so are we as humans.
 We make up a truly insignificant portion of this creation.
 And yet, the redeemed among us are God’s special possession.
 Out of all of the creation, he has chosen us to be his.
-That is really mind boggling.
+That is really mind-boggling.
 Why us?
 What is special about us that he would take notice?

 It is certainly not because there is any value in who or what we are.
 The only value we have is in what God is doing in us.
 We are God’s workmanship (Eph.
 2:10; Phil 2:13).
 He is working to produce something special in us.
 Something that only he currently sees.
 But we are nonetheless precious to him.

 Is there any reason that we should not joyfully and gladly submit to his Spirit’s work within us?
-If we truly recognized the privilege we have as God’s children, we would respond with gratitude to everything he calls us to do.
+If we truly recognized the privilege we have as God’s children, we would respond with gratitude for everything he calls us to do.
 Instead of clinging so tightly to the known and comfortable, we would lose it all for the sake of the call (Phil.
 3:7-11).